Programme symposium regenerative archives

 Roundtable lunch 4: Growing Archives

 Together with the Network for Garden and Landscape Archives, we will explore how archiving in a nature-inclusive way could look.
 How do you preserve archives that change and decay?
 What does ‘regenerative archiving’ mean for architects, urban planners and designers who work with living or natural materials?
-Maike van Stiphout, landscape architect and Speaker for the Living at the Nieuwe Instituut, will talk with archivist Suzanne Mulder and other guests.
+Maike van Stiphout, landscape architect and Speaker for the Living at the Nieuwe Instituut, will talk with curator of collections Suzanne Mulder and other guests.

 14:00 – 14:45 Roundtable Insights in the auditorium